Daniel908009/Multiplayer-Shooter-Game/README.md

 ### Game controls
 - **W, A, S, D** for movement
 - **E** to pick up items
-- **Left click** to use items (some have specific conditions, e.g. you can’t use a medkit if you already have full health)
+- **Left click** to use items (some have specific conditions, e.g. you cannot use a medkit if you already have full health)
 - **Right click** to drop the item in the currently selected slot (highlighted by the yellow square)
 - **Scroll wheel** or **number keys** to switch the currently selected item slot